-Dr. Anat Ben-Yaacov holds a PhD in Biology from the Hebrew University of Jerusalem.
-Her PhD thesis, under the supervision of Prof. Yael Stern-Bach, focuses on glutamate receptors, the most abundant receptors in the brain, in particular these of the AMPA- type, and their regulation by auxiliary proteins.
+Dr. Anat Ben-Yaacov holds a Ph.D degree in Biology from the Hebrew University of Jerusalem.
+Her PhD thesis, under the supervision of Prof. Yael Stern-Bach, focuses on glutamate receptors, the most abundant receptors in the brain- particularly these of the AMPA type- and their regulation by auxiliary proteins.
 This was achieved through the identification of the regulatory domains and protein-protein interfaces, employing methods of electrophysiology, biochemistry, and microscopy.
 Anat has also completed her post-doctoral research in the Cancer Research Center in Sheba Hospital and Tel-Aviv University.
 Her research topic dealt primarily with RNA modifications and regulation of gene expression.
 Anat joined IMBM in August 2019.
-At IMBM she provides biological input to various projects.
-Currently she is involved in the study of sepsis and its optimal therapy, in collaboration with physicians from the Intensive Care Units (ICU) at Hadassah, Hebrew University medical center.
+At IMBM she provides biological input to various research projects.
+She has been mainly involved in the study of bacterial sepsis and, at present, of viral sepsis and prostate cancer.

 Scientific activity in 2021

 In 2021, Anat has been involved in the COVID-19 project, mainly in the development of the initial verbal model, describing the dynamics to be included in the mathematical model.
 Anat has been involved in selecting for the model the components of the immune system, and their dynamic interactions, based upon extensive literature research.
 These efforts resulted in Covid-19 model Ver.
 1. Anat also has been involved in the preparation and processing of a large patient Real World cohort obtained from Sheba Medical Center, to be studied in IMBM, as well as in analyzing the dataset of hormone-sensitive prostate cancer patients obtained from the Mayo Clinic Rochester, USA, in 2016.